-- Ensure we teach the children to choose responsible behaviour, as studies have shown that this will raise their self-esteem and increase their academic success. - Ensure that, in our school environment, teachers have the right to teach and children have the right to learn in a classroom free from disruptive behaviour.
-It is unacceptable that one child's disruptive behaviour can hinder the learning of others when time is taken out of the whole class's curriculum for the matter to be dealt with. - Give the children structure and consistency within clear limits and boundaries.
+- ➤ Ensure that the children are enabled to develop the core values and personal attributes of the states of being as listed in our values document; and so to empower them to become citizens of 21st Century. - > Ensure we teach the children to choose responsible behaviour, as studies have shown that this will raise their self-esteem and increase their academic success. - > Ensure that, in our school environment, teachers have the right to teach and children have the right to learn in a classroom free from disruptive behaviour.
+It is unacceptable that one child's disruptive behaviour can hinder the learning of others when time is taken out of the whole class's curriculum for the matter to be dealt with. - > Give the children structure and consistency within clear limits and boundaries.
 They understand that good choices are rewarded and poor choices carry consequences within their everyday lives.